therapywindow/therapywindow.github.io/index.md

 I offer an initial free-of-charge consultation to all clients who are interested in exploring whether they'd like to work with me.

-**For individuals:**

-**For couples:**

-Counselling and therapy is also available for couples, on an open-ended basis.
-The fee for couple sessions is on a sliding scale from £90-£130.

-I'm also currently undertaking advanced training in psychosexual therapy at Tavistock Relationships and can offer sex therapy for couples or individuals.

-Many different issues around sexuality and intimacy may be suitable for psychosexual and relational work.
-If you're not sure, don't hesitate to get in touch and arrange an initial consultation for us to think together about whether it could be of use to you as a couple.

 You can get the ball rolling by contacting me: [effywesttherapy@gmail.com](mailto:effywesttherapy@gmail.com).

 <b>What can I help with?</b>